7 Tips for Introverts & Extroverts at Inforum19

 Acknowledging your strengths, your source of energy, and your contributions in large conference settings is an important first step to making the most of your investment.
-If you are planning to travel, book a hotel, and participate in a 7,000+ person event, you might as well have a plan that leaves you feeling energized and inspired to make positive changes in your organization.
+If you are planning to travel all the way to New Orleans, book a hotel, and participate in a 5,000+ person event, you might as well have a plan that leaves you feeling energized and inspired to make positive changes in your organization.

-Here are ROI’s tips for introverts and extroverts as you prepare for Inforum.
+Here are ROI’s tips for introverts and extroverts as you prepare for Inforum19.

 - Acknowledge WHY you are attending and set a measurable goal